cabanuel/Assembly-And-Other-Projects/CTF2019/Reversing/README.md

 # Reverse Engineering

 These challenges focus on you figuring out how stuff works.
 They go from easy to not so easy.
+(All challenges written by NuclearFarmboy)

 ### REVERSE1: Get Crackin!
 Here's a python code that we wrote to verify your bank pin.
 Can you solve for the pin?